-Tag Archive for: Public Budget
+Tag Archive for: Public budget

 The Executive Branch of the province of Córdoba presented the 2024 budget bill.
 On November 9, we presented ourselves at the Public Hearing held in the Legislature.